mongodb/specifications/source/gridfs/gridfs-spec.rst

      * The write concern.
 Defaults to the write concern of the database.
      */
     writeConcern : WriteConcern optional;

     /**
+     * The read concern.
+Defaults to the read concern of the database.
+     */
+    readConcern : ReadConcern optional;

+    /**
      * The read preference.
 Defaults to the read preference of the database.